total-typescript/total-typescript-book/book-content/chapters/02-ide-superpowers.md

 There are many, many more tags available for use in JSDoc comments.
 You can find a full list of them in the [JSDoc documentation](https://jsdoc.app/).

 Adding JSDoc comments is a useful way to communicate the purpose and usage of your code, whether you're working on a library, a team, or your own personal projects.

+Recommend adding an image / screenshot of what shows up when you hover over a call to logValues in your code, to help demonstrate what the jsdoc string is doing.
+You sort of show that with the exercise, but the book might do well to stand-along, without the (I assume online-only) exercises.

 ### Exercises